Lisa Harris, PH.D., Founder & Principal

 >>Click Here for more information.

-Harris Environmental Group, Inc. is seeking an archaeological Project Director (PD) to direct compliance projects for state, federal, and commercial clients.
-Archaeological experience in the Pacific Northwestern United States is required.
+Harris Environmental Group (HEG) is hiring a full-time Project Director (PD) for cultural resources projects throughout Arizona and the Southwest U.S. This position will be based out of our Tucson, AZ office.
+The PD will direct compliance projects for state, federal, and commercial clients.
 The position will assist with project development, direction, coordination and quality control for cultural resource management projects while expanding our archaeological and historical consulting team.

 >>Click Here for more information.

-Harris Environmental Group, Inc. is seeking an archaeological Principal Investigator (PI) to direct compliance projects for state, federal, and commercial clients.
-Archaeological experience in the Pacific Northwestern United States is required.
-The position will oversee project development, direction, coordination and quality control for cultural resource management projects while expanding our archaeological and historical consulting team.
+Harris Environmental Group (HEG) is seeking an archaeological Principal Investigator (PI) to direct compliance projects for state, federal, and commercial clients.
+Archaeological experience in the southwestern United States is preferred.
+The position will assist with project development, direction, coordination and quality control for cultural resource management projects while expanding our archaeological and historical consulting team.

 >>Click Here for more information.